PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

    "Queen" & = 950
 $

 @marsland[p.3] @alphadeepchess[p.34].
-Although these values are the de facto standard, Bijl & Tiet note a study from S. Droste and J. Furnkranz for assigning values to pieces using reinforcement learning that yielded the following @bijl_2021_exploring[p.12]:
+Although these values are the de-facto standard, Bijl & Tiet also note a study from S. Droste and J. Furnkranz for assigning values to pieces using reinforcement learning that yielded the following @bijl_2021_exploring[p.12]:

 $
     "Pawn" & = 100 \